mobyvb/story-game/README.md

 Story Game
 ==========
-A rails based adaptation of a game involving a piece of paper being passed around to create a story Rules
+A web based adaptation of a game involving a piece of paper being passed around to create a story Rules
 -----
 * A group of three or more people starts with a blank sheet of paper